rspamd/rspamd/doc/rspamc.1.md

 :	Add custom HTTP header for a request.
 You may specify header in format `name=value` or just `name` for an empty header.
 This option can be repeated multiple times.

 \--sort=*type*
 :	Sort output according to a specific field.
 For `counters` command the allowed values for this key are `name`, `weight`, `frequency` and `hits`.
-Appending `:desc` to any of these types inverts sorting order.
+Appending `:asc` to any of these types inverts sorting order.

 \--commands
 :	List available commands